Skip to main content

 2. Choose your workshops: We will recommend the workshops that work best for your girls-focused event, based on age group, interests, and your goals for the day.
 We can run multiple different workshops across the day so girls get to experience a variety of STEM activities.

-4. Prepare for the day: Once confirmed, we send a preparation guide covering room setup, timetabling, and what to expect.
-We bring all equipment, so your school does not need to provide any technology.
+4. Prepare for the day: Once confirmed, we send a preparation guide covering room setup, timetabling and what to expect.
+We bring the specialist workshop equipment; your school provides the agreed indoor space, tables, chairs and power, and CAD requires reliable internet.
+We confirm the exact setup before the booking.

 If you are not sure which workshops would suit your event best, we are happy to recommend options based on your students’ ages and the outcomes you want to achieve.
 Browse our full workshop range or get in touch to start planning your girls in STEM event.